arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/Drain.md

 mind that this has to be done for each database separately!

 Obviously, this might be tedious and calls for automation.
 Therefore, there are APIs for this.
-The first one is
+The first one is [Cluster Health](../../../HTTP/Cluster/Health.html):

 ```
 POST /_admin/cluster/health